Tech Stack & Dev Notes

 NPC AI System

-Every 15 minutes, the server ticks all 150 NPCs.
+Every hour, the server ticks NPCs in each active galaxy.
 Each one evaluates its situation and takes an action — move, trade, hunt, or idle.
-This runs ~96 times per day, making the galaxy feel alive regardless of player activity.
+This runs 24 times per day in each galaxy, making the galaxies feel alive regardless of player activity.

 The LLM layer (Cloudflare Workers AI running @cf/zai-org/glm-4.7-flash) is used only for Raider-type NPCs — the hostile ones.
 It receives a small snapshot (faction, danger level, port presence, warp exits) and picks one action word.
 Traders and patrols use a fixed probability matrix instead.